aickin/react-server-cli/README.md

 # react-server-cli

+## NOTE: THIS PROJECT IS IN ALPHA.
+PLEASE DO NOT USE IN PRODUCTION.

 A simple command line app that will compile a routes file for the client and start up express.
 To use:

 1. Add `react-server-cli` to your project's `package.json`